fewagency/boilerplate-pattern-library/README.md

 ```shell
 git remote add origin GIT_URL_FOR_EMPTY_REPO
 ```
 After this `git push origin master` should push the code into your new remote repo.
+3. In the project directory, run `composer update` to use the latest dependencies.
+4. Remove this section from docs -
+Remember to remove this section about using the boilerplate from this README as it won't be relevant when your new project no longer represents a boilerplate repo!

+### About boilerplate repo usage
-This method is inspired by
+This method for installing boilerplate packages is inspired by http://stackoverflow.com/questions/4096448/git-workflow-using-one-repo-as-the-basis-for-another
-http://stackoverflow.com/questions/4096448/git-workflow-using-one-repo-as-the-basis-for-another

 Another method could be